-The LUCENTIS Co-Pay Card Program can help reduce the out-of-pocket costs* for eligible LUCENTIS patients with commercial insurance, regardless of income.
+The LUCENTIS Co-Pay Card program can help reduce the out-of-pocket costs* patients eligible to receive LUCENTIS (ranibizumab injection) with commercial insurance, regardless of income.

 What does the program cover?

 |When to enroll|